The Orlik-Solomon model for hypersurface arrangements: A functorial mixed Hodge structure and the Orlik-Solomon model

-\begin{rem} If $X$ is just a compact complex manifold, then we can also consider the Gysin spectral sequence converging to the cohomology of $X\setminus L$, and the formulas for the $E_1$ term remain valid.
-The only thing that we gain when assuming that $X$ is a projective variety is the degeneracy of this spectral sequence at the $E_2$ term, by Theorem \ref{mhc}. \end{rem}
+\begin{rem} If~$X$ is any complex manifold, then we can also consider the Orlik-Solomon spectral sequence converging to the cohomology of~$X\setminus L$, and the above discussion for the~$E_1$ term remains valid.
+The only thing that we gain when assuming that~$X$ is a projective variety is the degeneracy of this spectral sequence at the~$E_2$ term, by Theorem \ref{mhc}. \end{rem}